 Formal ADA Complaint Procedure

 The University is responsible for monitoring and addressing ADA compliance issues.
 The following internal procedure provides for prompt and equitable resolution of complaints.
-Complaints should be directed to Employee Relations and Compliance, Human Resources, 1980 Arthur Street, 40208-2770 or email employee relations
+Complaints should be directed to Employee Relations, Human Resources, 215 Central Ave., suite 205 Louisville, Kentucky 40208 or email employee relations

 - A complaint should be filed in writing, contain the name and address of the person filing it, and briefly describe the alleged violation.
 A complaint should be filed within 180 days after the complainant becomes aware of the alleged violation.